-2.1.
+2.2.
 Methods

-Definitions should help us to provide and assure a systematic approach to a mathematical formulation of the relationship of a necessary condition.
-It also goes without the need of further saying that a definition must be logically consistent and correct.
+Definitions should help us to provide and assure a systematic approach to a scientific issue.
+It also goes without the need of further saying that a definition need to be logically consistent and correct.

-2.1.1.
+2.2.1.
 Random variables

-Let a random variable(Gosset, 1914) X denote something like a function defined on a probability space, which itself maps from the sample space(Neyman and Pearson, 1933) to the real numbers.
+Let a random variable (Gosset, 1914) X denote something like a function defined on a probability space, which itself maps from the sample space (Neyman and Pearson, 1933) to the real numbers.

-2.1.2.
+2.2.2.
 The Expectation of a Random Variable

-Definition 2.1 (The First Moment Expectation of a Random Variable).
-Summaries of an entire distribution of a random variable(see Kolmogorov, Andreĭ Nikolaevich, 1950, p.
+Definition 2.3 (The First Moment Expectation of a Random Variable).
+Summaries of an entire distribution of a random variable (see Kolmogorov, Andreč Nikolaevich, 1950, p.
 22) X, such as the expected value, or average value, are useful in order to identify where X is expected to be without describing the entire distribution.
 For practical and other reasons, we shall limit ourselves here to discrete random variables, while the basic properties of the expectation value of a random variable X will not be investigated.
 Thus far, let X be a discrete random variable with the probability p(X).
-The first moment expectation value (see Huygens and van Schooten, 1657, Kolmogorov, Andreĭ Nikolaevich, 1950, LaPlace, 1812, Whitworth, 1901) of X, denoted by E(X), is a number defined as follows:
+The relationship between the first moment expectation value (see Huygens and van Schooten, 1657, Kolmogorov, Andreč Nikolaevich, 1950, LaPlace, 1812, Whitworth, 1901) of X, denoted by E(X), and the probability p(X), is given by the equation: